smart-data-lake/smart-data-lake/docs/getting-started/troubleshooting/common-problems.md

     ma must be defined if there are no existing files.'
     Caused by: java.lang.IllegalArgumentException: requirement failed: (DataObject~stg-airports) DataObject schema is undefined.
 A schema must be defined if there are no existing files.

-This is likely due to the fact that you did not execute the `download` feed from the previous step.
-Executing the `compute` feed will only work if you already have some files under *data/stg-airports* and data/stg-departures.
-This is because in the first step, we download files of which SDL doesn't know the schema of in advance.
-The init-phase will require that for all Data Objects, the schema is known so that it can check for inconsistencies.
+The init-phase will require to know the schema for all Data Objects to check for inconsistencies.
+If downloaded files already exist, the schema can be inferred.
-When we already have some files, it will infer the schema based on the files.
+In SDL version *< 2.3.0* the *download* action was typically defined in a separate feed, separated from further transformation actions.
+This download feeds needed to be run upfront, before running further feeds like *compute*.
+Once the downloaded files are present, the schema can be inferred.

-To work around this, execute the feed `download` again.
+To work around this issue, execute the feed `download` again.
 After that feed was successfully executed, the execution of the feed `.*` or `compute` will work.

-One way to prevent this problem is to explicitly provide the schema for the JSON and for the CSV-File, which is out of the scope for this part of the tutorial.
+One way to prevent this problem is to explicitly provide the schema for the JSON and for the CSV-File.

+This issue should not occur in SDL versions *> 2.3.0*.

 ## download-departures fails because of a Timeout
 If you encounter an error that looks like this: